mmvanheusden/SteamDepotDownloaderGUI/README.md

 ### step 13:
 Once the download is done, close the program.
-The downloaded game is stored in the folder "DownloadedDepot" **please move the game files to an other folder**
+The downloaded game is stored in the folder "DownloadedDepot"
+> :warning: **Once the download progress is complete, Move the downloaded files to a different folder!**
 ### Enjoy your game!

-## If you have any questions, send me an e-mail at mmvanheusden@gmail.com or open an GitHub Issue.
+## If you have any questions, open a GitHub Issue.

 [latest]: https://github.com/mmvanheusden/DepotDownloaderGUI/releases/latest